Privacy-Engineering-CMU/t3/remote_data_science/README.md

 3. Docker :whale:
     * make sure to increase Docker RAM to more than 8GB
 4. Testing Hagrid :crystal_ball:
-    * If you run into an issue with Docker Compose, try...
+    * If you run into an issue with Docker Compose not being installed, try...
     * https://docs.docker.com/compose/install/linux/#install-the-plugin-manually

 ### After finishing the steps above, install the following packages using the commands listed below: